 Fair Notice to Parents/Guardians

-Parents and guardians will be notified if their child will be discussed at a VTRA.
-If parents/guardians cannot be reached, or if they choose not to provide consent but a concern for safety still exists due to threatening behaviour, the threat assessment will still proceed.
+The VTRA Protocol outlines how a school responds immediately to threatening incidents including but not limited to: possession of a weapon or replica weapon; bomb threat or plan; verbal or written (including electronic) threats to harm oneself or others, and fire setting.
+The initial VTRA team includes the Principal and/or Vice Principal(s), the Halton Regional Police Service, and our certified Safe School Social worker staff; other community partners and additional Board staff may be included as necessary.
+Rest assured, there is a very high level of internal consultation before any VTRA proceeds.
+VTRAs are not a disciplinary process rather they focus on information gathering, risk assessment and safety recommendations.
+In virtually all cases, parents and guardians will be notified if their child will be discussed at a VTRA.
+If parents/guardians cannot be reached within the emergency timeframe that is necessary to effect the VTRA, or if they choose not to provide consent but a concern for safety still exists due to threatening behaviour, the threat assessment will still proceed.
 Personal information shared throughout this process will respect and balance each individual’s right to privacy with the need to ensure the safety of all.
 As always, student safety is our first priority.

 The Halton District School Board is proud to be able to provide this level of support to our students and is most fortunate to have our community partners working with us.

 Superintendent of Education Safe & Accepting Schools Halton District School Board